NorwoodAndBrixtonFoodbank/nbf-infrastructure/README.md

 ## Useful commands

-* `npm run build`   compile typescript to js
+* `npm run build` to compile typescript to js
-* `npm run watch`   watch for changes and compile
+* `npm run watch` to watch for changes and compile
-* `npm run test`    perform the jest unit tests
+* `npm run test` to perform the jest unit tests
-* `npx cdk deploy`  deploy this stack to your default AWS account/region
+* `npx cdk deploy` to deploy this stack to your default AWS account/region
-* `npx cdk diff`    compare deployed stack with current state
+* `npx cdk diff` to compare deployed stack with current state
-* `npx cdk synth`   emits the synthesized CloudFormation template
+* `npx cdk synth` to emit the synthesized CloudFormation template
+* `npm run style` to run prettier on the code